 First, we need to define the Sponsor.
-The SPONSOR is any PARTNER that accepts the responsibility to establish scope of PROJECT and the obligation to secure financial resources to fund PROJECT.
-SPONSOR is responsible for adjusting the PROJECT scope to match committed funds or securing additional funds to fully fund the PROJECT scope.
-If a PROJECT has more than one SPONSOR, funding adjustments will be made by percentage (as outlined in Responsibilities).
-Scope adjustments must be developed through the project development process and must be approved by CALTRANS as the owner/operator of the SHS.
+The sponsor is any partner that accepts the responsibility to establish scope of the project and the obligation to secure financial resources to fund the project.
+The sponsor is responsible for adjusting the project scope to match committed funds or securing additional funds to fully fund the project scope.
+If a project has more than one sponsor, funding adjustments will be made by percentage (as outlined in Responsibilities).
+Scope adjustments must be developed through the project development process and must be approved by Caltans as the owner/operator of the SHS.

 For Caltrans sponsored projects, the Team Leader cost will be paid by the HQ VA Program, at no cost to the project, and the team member support cost will be funded as a project’s support cost.
 Typical Caltrans VA studies resource about 500 hours of staff time.

 For Local Agency sponsored projects, the cost of the VA study will be paid by the Local Agency.
 Caltrans can participate as VA team members on a reimbursed basis (through a co-op agreement) or CALTRANS may participate at no cost to the project providing appropriate funds are programmed to cover the support costs.

 The levels of support include:

 Full Participation: Caltrans supplies the entire team of Subject Matter Experts (SME) to participate as full time Team Members.
 This would include several SME from various functional units depending on the study scope.
 These members would be actively developing alternatives and participating in the entire 40 hour workshop.
 Typical Caltrans VA studies resource about 500 hours of staff time.
 This work would be considered as “reimbursable” work.